 Wachau Valley, Austria

 This was a morning cruise through the Wachau Valley, full of vineyards and fruit orchards.
-Our adventure was a bicycle ride through the country side and little communities.
+It is famous for grapes and apricots.
+Our adventure on this day was a bicycle ride through the country side and little communities.

-This is the ferry, but there is no motor or engine.
-There is a cable strung from one side to the other and the ferry is tethered to that cable.
-There are two rudders on the vessel and the current of the water moves it across, with the rudders guiding it's path.
+There are communities on both sides of the river with a bridge.
+But there is also the ferry, that does not have a motor or engine.
+There is a cable strung from one side of the river to the other and the ferry is tethered to that cable.
+The vessel has two rudders and the current of the water moves it across, with the rudders guiding the path.
 As you can see, it even carriers cars.
 So fascinating.

 Our bike ride was a loop so we got to take the ferry back to the boat.

-At the end of the day, we enjoyed a wine tasting in the little village across the street from the river.
-We arrived at this beautiful little courtyard and learned, this well is the oldest in the region and is still working.
-It still draws water from the Danube and is used to help irrigate the fields.
+At the end of the day, we enjoyed a wine tasting in the little village across the street from the river where we were docked.
+A short 5 minute walk and we were in this beautiful little courtyard.
+We learned this well (bottom right) is the oldest in the region and is still working.
+It draws water from the Danube and is used to help irrigate the fields.

-I loved these doors and learned they were once horse stalls.
-Many years ago, the horses helped pull barges up the river.
-Now there are boats and they've turned these compartments into little living areas.
+I loved these doors - they were once horse stalls.
+Many years ago, the horses pulled the barges up and down the river.
+Now there are boats and they've turned these stalls into little storage and living areas.

 Next